ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

         docker-compose -f src/main/docker/gitlab-jenkins-mysql.yml exec gitlab cat /etc/gitlab/initial_root_password

-3. Create an Artemis configuration file ``application-local.yml`` (in src/main/resources) and insert the Gitlab admin account:
+3. Insert the Gitlab root user password in the file ``application-local.yml`` (in src/main/resources) and insert the Gitlab admin account.
+   If you copied the template from above and used the default password, this is already done for you.

    .. code:: yaml